-142 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.
+The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as 142 specified below specified below.
 FPT_FLS.1 Failure with preservation of secure state Hierarchical to: No other components.

-- FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur. - Dependencies: No dependencies - Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above. - Application note: The secure state is maintained by TOE's detectors.
+FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
+Dependencies: No dependencies Refinement: The term "failure" above also covers "circumstances".
+The TOE prevents failures for the "circumstances" defined above.
+Application note: The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
-If the failures are happen, the TOE goes into RESET state.
-This satisfies the FPT_FLS.1 "Failure with preservation of secure state."
+If the failures are happen, the TOE goes into secure state."